 To understand what is a virtual audio device, let’s see how a physical audio device looks on our computer.

 When you plug a USB audio device such as a microphone or USB mixer into your computer, it shows up as a physical audio device.
-Once it is detected by your computer, you can choose it as a source for an audio program like Skype, Zoom, Google Hangout or Logic Pro to name a few.
+Once it is detected by your computer, you can choose it as a source for an audio application like Skype, Zoom, Google Hangout or Logic Pro to name a few.

 A virtual device can turn a software-based audio application, such as iTunes, YouTube player running inside a browser, or the output of any communication software such as Skype, Zoom or FaceTime, into a virtual device, just as if it was a physical USB microphone.